Affiliate Disclosure

 - Lift only as high as the job requires.
 The higher you go, the less stable the car.
 More height is not more safety.

-- Set the jack stands to height at the rated support points with the locking pin or ratchet engaged, one each side, bases flat on the ground, load centred cleanly — not straddling welds or edges.
+- Set the jack stands to height at the rated support points with the locking pin or ratchet engaged, one each side, bases flat on the ground, load centered cleanly — not straddling welds or edges.

 - Lower the car slowly and evenly onto both stands.
 Crack the release valve gradually.
 If one side drops faster or you hear movement, raise it and recheck placement.